choudharyus/week2-monday3/readme.md

 In short, the **context is the object that a function is attached to**.
 We'll see that context can change under certain circumstances.

 Every time a Javascript function is called, a context is determined / set.
-That context is always an object, and can be referenced in the function definition (code) using a special keyword in JS, `this`.
+That context is always an object, and can be referenced in the function definition using a special keyword in JS, `this`.

 We use `this` similar to the way we use pronouns in natural languages like English and French.
 Say we write: